-Feel free to stock up on vegetables for your dog, but whatever you do, don’t feed him onions, garlic, or chive, which can lead to anemia.
+Feel free to stock up on vegetables for your dog, but whatever you do, don’t feed them onions, garlic, or chive, which can lead to anemia.
 Unripe tomatoes are another no-no. They can be toxic to dogs.
 Also, steer clear of avocado and raw potatoes, which can potentially make dogs very sick.

 You can try giving your dog fruit.
 But never offer grapes or raisins.
 They can quickly lead to illness and kidney damage.